 Take the Monte cable car up to the Madeira Botanical Gardens

-Madeira is also known as the ‘flower island’ which is understandable if you look at the extremely diverse species of flowers, plants and trees Madeira has.
+Madeira is also known as the ‘flower island’ which is understandable if you look at the extremely diverse species of flowers, plants and trees on the island.
 There are many parks around Funchal, but the two gardens you have to see are Monte Palace Tropical Gardens and the Botanical Gardens.
 The Botanical Garden dates from 1881 and was created by the Reid family as their private park.
 The 35.000 sqm shows 2500 exotic plants from all continents in five different areas.
 There are for example plants from the Himalaya and tropical regions, South America and much more.
 Don’t forget to visit the Nossa Senhora do Monte Church as well!

 Read everything about the Botanical Gardens Madeira in this blogpost.

 You can either choose to drive up to Monte with the car, or take the local bus up there so you’ll only take the Botanical Garden cable car instead of the whole trip of the cable car from Funchal city.
-But a ‘once you are in Funchal, you have to do…’ is certainly taking the cable car up to Monte.
+But a ‘once you are in Funchal, you have to…’ is certainly taking the cable car up to Monte.
 This costs you €31,40 for a round trip from Funchal to the Botanical Gardens.
-You can also drive up to Monte or take the bus so you will skip the costs of the Funcal Cable Car.
+You can also drive up to Monte or take the bus so you will skip the costs of the Funchal Cable Car.
 There are different packages available which you can see on their website

-Explore the Oriental gardens of Monte Palace Tropical Garden
+Explore Monte Palace Tropical Garden

 Drink a cocktail at one of the rooftop bars in Funchal